Bible Verses

 32) Acts 13:2-3

-As they ministered to the Lord and fasted, the Holy Spirit said, "Now separate to Me Barnabas and Saul for the work to which I have called them."
-Then, having fasted and prayed, and laid hands on them, they sent them away.
+As they served the Lord and fasted, the Holy Spirit said, “Separate Barnabas and Saul for me, for the work to which I have called them.”
+Then, when they had fasted and prayed and laid their hands on them, they sent them away.

 33) 3 John 1:5-8

-Beloved, you do faithfully whatever you do for the brethren and for strangers, who have borne witness of your love before the church.
-If you send them forward on their journey in a manner worthy of God, you will do well, because they went forth for His name’s sake, taking nothing from the Gentiles.
-We therefore ought to receive such, that we may become fellow workers for the truth.
+Beloved, you do a faithful work in whatever you accomplish for those who are brothers and strangers.
+They have testified about your love before the assembly.
+You will do well to send them forward on their journey in a way worthy of God, because for the sake of the Name they went out, taking nothing from the Gentiles.
+We therefore ought to receive such, that we may be fellow workers for the truth.

 34) Philippians 4:15-16

-Now you Philippians know also that in the beginning of the gospel, when I departed from Macedonia, no church shared with me concerning giving and receiving but you only.
-For even in Thessalonica you sent aid once and again for my necessities.
+You yourselves also know, you Philippians, that in the beginning of the Good News, when I departed from Macedonia, no assembly shared with me in the matter of giving and receiving but you only.
+For even in Thessalonica you sent once and again to my need.

 35) 2 Corinthians 8:1-4

-Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia: that in a great trial of affliction the abundance of their joy and their deep poverty abounded in the riches of their liberality.
-For I bear witness that according to their ability, yes, and beyond their ability, they were freely willing, imploring us with much urgency that we would receive the gift and the fellowship of the ministering to the saints.
+Moreover, brothers, we make known to you the grace of God which has been given in the assemblies of Macedonia, how in a severe ordeal of affliction, the abundance of their joy and their deep poverty abounded to the riches of their generosity.
+For according to their power, I testify, yes and beyond their power, they gave of their own accord, begging us with much entreaty to receive this grace and the fellowship in the service to the saints.

 36) Acts 15:40

-but Paul chose Silas and departed, being commended by the brethren to the grace of God.
+but Paul chose Silas and went out, being commended by the brothers to the grace of God.

 37) 1 Corinthians 16:6

-And it may be that I will remain, or even spend the winter with you, that you may send me on my journey, wherever I go.
+But with you it may be that I will stay with you, or even winter with you, that you may send me on my journey wherever I go.

 38) 2 Corinthians 9:10-11

-Now may He who supplies seed to the sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness, while you are enriched in everything for all liberality, which causes thanksgiving through us to God.
+Now may he who supplies seed to the sower and bread for food, supply and multiply your seed for sowing, and increase the fruits of your righteousness, you being enriched in everything for all generosity, which produces thanksgiving to God through us.

 39) Galatians 6:6